topofocus/active-orient/README.md

   S.where  name: 'Communications'  #--->   Active::Model::Industry-Object
  ```

 If a populated database is accessed, first all database-classes are preallocated.
-The "get_model_class" method is thus available from the start.
+You can use ActiveOrient::Model::{classname} from the start.

 The schemaless mode has many limitations.
 Thus ActiveOrient offers a ruby way to define Properties and Indexes